 Natural Dyeing Workshops

-Explore natural dyeing techniques to create a variety of colours and effects.
-Dye some colour samples and some fabric to use in a textile project such as a scarf or cushion.
+Exploring natural dyeing techniques to create a variety of colours and effects on silk and wool.
+Create a variety of colour samples and some fabric to use in a textile project such as a scarf or cushion.

-Create strong, vivid colours using classic dye plants such as madder, weld, and indigo.
+We will also create strong, vivid colours using traditional dye plants such as madder and weld.
 These plants have been used for thousands of years to colour the textiles of our ancestors all around the world.
-Create beautiful blues through the unique, ancient art and science of the indigo vat.
-Over-dye with red and yellow plant dyes to achieve greens and purples.

 Explore indigo vat dyeing and shibori resist techniques to create beautiful patterned textiles.
 Learn traditional methods of shibori resist dyeing - folding, clamping, scrunching, and stitching create repeat patterns.
 A practical guide to how to create, dye with, maintain, and dispose of an organic indigo dye vat.
 You can bring natural clothes or textiles to put in the dye vat.
 I will have some linen and organic cotton available.
 Come away with a dyed upcycled garment, or fabric to make in to something like a scarf, or cushion.